ekg/ACAD18/README.md

 We can also download some real data mapping to this region to see if the different graphs provide varying levels of performance.

-    # note: if you are taking this course at the Gulbenkian Institute of Science, these files have been added to your computers in the ~/data/toy directory
+    # note: if you are taking this course, this data is available in /home/ubuntu/workshop/2_Tue_Garrison/human
     samtools view -b ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/RMNISTHS_30xdownsample.bam 20:1000000-2000000 >NA12878.20_1M-2M.30x.bam
+    # alternatively:
     wget http://hypervolu.me/~erik/tmp/HG002-NA24385-20_1M-2M-50x.bam

 The first is a sample that was used in the preparation of the 1000 Genomes results, and so we expect to find it in the graph.
 The second wasn't used in the preparation of the variant set, but we do expect to find almost all of its variants in the 1000G set.
 Why is this true?